Energinet-DataHub/greenforce-frontend/README.md

 Configuration files are located in the `libs/dh/shared/assets/src/configuration` folder.
-These local configurations have a `.local` filename suffix, but is overridable by a configuration file without a prefix.
+These local configurations have a `.local` filename suffix, but is overridable by a configuration file without the suffix.
 For example, `dh-api-environment.local.json` configures the DataHub frontend to use a local DataHub API.
 To use a remote DataHub API, place a `dh-api-environment.json` file in the same folder and set the remote address in the relevant property.